 So much of our daily lives are ruled by emotions, from the feelings that guide our own actions to how we think about and respond to other people.
-Understanding emotions and being able to sense how other people feel (and the actions and events that lie behind those emotions) is paramount to our social, familial, and romantic relationships.
+Understanding emotions and being able to sense how other people feel—as well as understanding the actions and events that lie behind those emotions—is paramount to our social, familial, and romantic relationships.

 What happens when we fail to understand not only how another person feels but why they might feel that way?
 As you might imagine, such situations can seriously derail a relationship.

 Think about the last time you argued with a loved one.
 How much of that argument stemmed from not truly understanding what the other person was feeling?

 Sometime during a misunderstanding or argument, you might find that stepping back and considering how each person is feeling might help.

 Emotional intelligence hinges on this ability to understand emotions.
 This includes understanding our own emotions as well as the feelings of those around us.